dongmeic/RTP/README.md

 #### Review after the RLID update

 The ArcGIS Pro project `T:\MPO\RTP\FY20 2045 Update\Data and Resources\Data\Centerline_Network.aprx` shows the changes before and after the updates of road ownership.
-The [main changes](https://lanecouncilofgovernments-my.sharepoint.com/:w:/g/personal/dchen_lcog_org/EVIHdP4GmRNNtbSrdKh0HrYBXF19Qg7bQIDu921kZr_gtg?e=mB7QAR) in road ownership are in the Delta Highway, from LCPW to ODOT, Northwest Expreseeway, from EUG to LCPW, and Coburg Road (near E 2nd Ave), from EUG to ODOT, although some differences between the regional and city data still exist.
+The [main changes](https://lanecouncilofgovernments-my.sharepoint.com/:w:/g/personal/dchen_lcog_org/EVIHdP4GmRNNtbSrdKh0HrYBXF19Qg7bQIDu921kZr_gtg?e=mB7QAR) in road ownership are in the Delta Highway, from LCPW to ODOT, Northwest Expressway, from EUG to LCPW, and Coburg Road (near E 2nd Ave), from EUG to ODOT, although some differences between the regional and city data still exist.
 The rest differences (not limited on road ownership difference) are shown in small segments, mainly in three conditions: 1) either the Central Lane centerlines or Eugene streets have extra segments, 2) the IDs are different, and 3) the IDs are the same but with different numbers of features.

 #### Update the data for DKS